 - Installation testing – It includes validating the app by installing and uninstalling it on several different mobile devices.

-- Security testing – Testing the application to ensure that the user data is safe from phishing or any other cyber attacks.
+- Mobile app security testing – Testing the application to ensure that the user data is safe from phishing or any other cyber attacks.

 Mobile App Testing Process

 Before the mobile app tester decides the use cases which they’ll either test automatically or manually, it is advisable to first outline the list of all the use cases they’ll be testing.
 They should create a test plan for the mobile app which will consist of all the use cases and scenarios they want to test.
 The goal behind outlining is to describe the desired tests and their results.
 A good place to start when creating the test plan, is to study the Product Requirement Document.

 Step 2.
 Select The Type Of Test You Want To Run